 That was, until the day his recently published scripture was in my hands.
 Illuminated in gold lettering, The Keys has been an insight into this man’s devotion and passions.
-So too, understanding how this 40-something year old, unlikely icon has been so effective in communicating to his beloved ‘young world’.
+So too, understanding how this 40-something, unlikely icon has been so effective in communicating to his beloved ‘young world’.

-A child of Palestinian migrants, DJ Khaled is a Miami-bred music industry mogul, rap mega-producer and now social media motivational speaker.
-It’s forgivable to think him a joke on first impression.
-Fixating on the negative forces in the world, to which he broadly refers to as ‘they’, he berates these forces with powerful lines like ‘they don’t want you to win’, ‘they will try to close the door on you; just open it’, and my personal favourite, ‘they don’t want you to eat breakfast’.
-Understandably, you may take him in jest.
+A child of Palestinian migrants, DJ Khaled is a Miami-bred music industry mogul, rap mega-producer and now social-media motivational speaker.
+It’s forgivable to see him as a joke on first impression.
+Fixating on the negative forces in the world, to which he broadly refers as ‘they’, he berates them with lines like ‘they don’t want you to win’, ‘they will try to close the door on you; just open it’, and my personal favourite, ‘they don’t want you to eat breakfast’.

 In 2013, following Obama’s second inauguration, POTUS 44 arrived on stage to the tune of DJ Khaled’s ‘All I Do Is Win’.
-Yet, the confident tone of the song, and of the presumed confidence of Khaled himself, belies the story told by his Snapchat account.
-He will often relate to followers with his own experiences of failure, struggles with anxiety and even body confidence.
-He offers a motivational route to ‘win, win, win no matter what!’, a unique guide to superhuman stature that celebrates a human honesty.
-In this instance, ambition and the desire for self-improvement transcend his particular style of articulating ideas.
-He uplifts millions with a tone that a relatively intellectualised TED talker may struggle to.
+But the confident tone of the song belies the story told by Khaled's Snapchat account; he will often relate to followers with his own experiences of failure, struggles with anxiety and even body confidence.
+He offers a motivational route to ‘win, win, win no matter what!’- a unique guide to superhuman stature that celebrates a human honesty.
+In this instance, ambition and the desire for self-improvement transcend his style of articulating ideas.
+He uplifts millions with a tone that a TED talker may struggle to.